IzaacBarratt/ai-excuse-generator/README.md

-# OpenAI API Quickstart - Node.js example app
+# AI Excuse generator - Node.js example portfolio piece

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+This was created off the back of the OpenAI API github [Open API Quickstart tutorial](https://github.com/openai/openai-quickstart-node).
+Well worth checking out if you haven't and has useful documentation for testing yourself.

+This was just my version of piggy-backing off to create a portfolio piece 🫡

 ## Setup